Mozzoh/Mozzoh/readme.md

-configure and build with cmake using cmake-gui or use command lime
+configure and build with cmake using cmake-gui or use command line

 fedora command line ez mode